 We carried out linear mixed-effects modelling on 3 performance measures:

-- mean numeric grade (for A level, grades A* to E were converted to 6 to 1 respectively and U treated as 0 while for GCSE, grades on 9 to 1 scale were numeric and U was treated as 0)
+• numeric grade (for A level, grades A* to E were converted to 6 to 1 respectively and U treated as 0)

-- probability of attaining A level grade A and above / GCSE grade 7 and above
+• probability of attaining A level grade A or above

-- probability of attaining A level grade C and above / GCSE grade 4 and above
+• probability of attaining A level grade C or above

 Each analysis took exam entry as the unit of analysis and aimed to model the relationship, in a particular year, between an entry’s numeric grade or probability of attaining the grades listed above or higher, and background information about the student that the entry belonged to.
-The full model specification can be found in Appendix D, along with a full list of model variables and their definitions in Appendix A. Interactions were not included in the models.
+The full model specification, along with a full list of model variables and their definitions, can be found in Appendix A. Interactions were not included in the models.
+(In the GCSE analysis carried out in 2024 that remains accessible in this interactive report, the performance measures analysed were numeric grade (9 to 1, and U treated as 0), probability of attaining grade 7 or above, and probability of attaining grade 4 or above.)

 Notable change criteria

 We used a multi-step method for evaluating changes in relative outcome differences between key years of comparison, with the aim of identifying practically significant changes while taking into consideration normal between-year fluctuations.
-We used this method to evaluate changes in relative outcome differences between 2024 and 2023.
+We used this method to evaluate changes in relative outcome differences between 2025 and 2024.
 This is described below.
+(In the GCSE analysis carried out in 2024 that remains accessible in this interactive report, we used the same method to evaluate changes between 2024 and 2023.)

 Step 1: identify subgroups whose relative outcome differences were not statistically significantly different from zero (at 5% level of significance) in any year and exclude them from further consideration.
 This step identifies the subgroups that showed no difference in any year relative to the reference group and those whose estimates consistently had large standard errors and confidence intervals, suggesting the groups were too small in size and/or had much variability within the subgroup, making it hard for their relative outcome difference to be estimated reasonably precisely.